angelahe/katajs/todos/README.md

-  checks for equality - fail if not exactly the same assert.deepStrictEqual(todos.list(), [{title: "run code", completed: false}]) recursively test that expected and actual objects have same properties
+  checks for equality - fail if not exactly the same assert.deepStrictEqual(todos.list(), [{title: "run code", completed: false}]) recursively test that expected and actual objects have same properties assert.throws(<function that has the code that throws the error>, <expected error string>) verify errors are thrown as expected